 - In September 2019, Dubois shared BerryDunn’s final recommendations and again invited the community to share feedback.

-- On January 15, 2020, Dubois announced the creation of the new Office of OneIT following two years of assessment.
+- On January 15, 2020, Dubois announced the new Office of OneIT following two years of assessment.

 - On June 29, 2020, Dubois approved the steady implementation of the new Office of OneIT.